ShovitDutta/Cosmic.ts/README.md

 ## Database Setup 🗄️

-Cosmic.ts utilizes [Drizzle ORM](https://orm.drizzle.team/) for its database interactions, providing a type-safe and efficient way to manage your data.
+Cosmos.ts utilizes [Drizzle ORM](https://orm.drizzle.team/) for its database interactions, providing a type-safe and efficient way to manage your data.
 By default, it's configured to use SQLite, a lightweight, file-based database, which is excellent for local development and testing.

 - **Schema Definition:** The database schema is defined in `source/__main__/drizzle/schema.ts`.
 This file uses Drizzle's schema definition language to describe your database tables, relationships, and